DPenner1/Primell/README.md

 ## Operators

-With most allowed characters being used for numbers, operators are completely made of symbols.
+With the Latin alphabet being reserved for use as base-64 numbers, operators are completely made of symbols.
 Most of them are intuitive though.
 Really.
 Especially with stretches of imagination.

 Since Primell is not very familiar with how operators work, Primell for the most part executes them in strict left-to-right order.
 There are 4 exceptions: